satend3r08chauhan/ganesha-karaoke-colab/README.md

-# ganesha-karaoke-colab
+# 🎬 Ganesha Karaoke Colab Project

-Professional Karaoke Video Creation using Google Colab, Whisper, and MoviePy.
-Supports Hindi lyrics with Saiyaara-style effects.
+Professional karaoke video creation using Google Colab with Saiyaara-style effects.

+## 🚀 Quick Start

+### In any Google Colab:

+1. **Clone this repository:**